solstice333/Autom8-Documentation/README.md

 Jobs will automatically start minimized.

-It probably goes without saying that you shouldn't have the same taskname in two different templates that have job configurations.
+It probably goes without saying that you shouldn't have the same taskname in two different templates that have job configurations defined.
+If a taskname is used twice in two different templates, Autom8 will associate the last template to be used with that taskname.

-Do not schedule a task to run at the same time as another task.
-For clarity, if job1 runs every 5 minutes and job2 runs every 1 minute, there will eventually be a conflict.
-The hack for this kind of stuff (for now) is to have two separate Autom8 repositories since the error checking code for this might be a little bit extensive.
+Do NOT put Autom8 in a location where it is shared by different machines.
+In other words do not install Autom8 in cloud storage or on a network mapped drive where Autom8 is being shared by multiple machines such as Dropbox.

 **Prefixing Rules inside %commands**